-US games giant Epyx is looking to poach Europe's most talented games writers.
+US games giant Epyx is looking to here - its titles are published in poach Europe's most talented Europe via a deal with US Gold.
+That games writers.

 The firm has already set up a beachhead office in Reading in order to sniff out willing programmers.
-Epyx will then be publishing the games in North America and the rest of the world.
-Ironically, the contract is up for renewal in Sentember "There's an untapped pool of talented software developers in Europe, especially in England," said Epyx UK's David Bishon
+Epyx will then be publishing the games in North America and the rest of the world, Ironically, the contract is up for renewal in There's an untapped pool of alented software developers in Europe, especially in England," said Epyx UK's David Bishon "We've sold European games in North America such as Nebulus but that has the disadvantage of being a finished product before we get to look at it.
+"North Americans are finally willing to concede that there's a hell of a lot of talent here.
+But there are all sorts of countries with untanned resources such as Scandinavia and even the Eastern Bloc.
+Look at Tetris from Moscow."
+Bishop is planning to talk to developers over the next few months.
+He can by contacted on 0734 313966 - or 00 44 734 313966 if Einstein a go go